DripDropz/Voting/CCv4/candidates/DanielaBalaniuc.md

 ### What key ideas or issues would you like to champion as a representative at the Catalyst Circle? ###

 Key-words related to what is learned
-Collaborate

-### How do you intend to measure your engagement.
-Here some examples and suggestions for effective reporting ###
+### How do you intend to measure your engagement. ###

 I intend to measure the engagement template with an Activity, How it is recorded, Frequency, Outcome / Evidence of delivery.

 ### Is there anything else you would like voters to know as to why you would be a good fit for this seat on the Circle? ###

-I have participated to the Consensus 2022 Austin, Texas representing Cardano
+I have participated at Consensus 2022 in Austin, Texas representing Cardano.